Home Page Stories

 Each Christmas season, Bremerton Rotarians open their hearts and their wallets to make sure those less fortunate would experience the Christmas spirit.
 Through our Christmas Angels program, we provide gifts to several needy local families, plus enough money to buy a holiday meal.
 Rotarians serve as bell ringers for the Salvation Army, and then give donations in exchange for gag gifts at our last meeting before Christmas, raising nearly $7,000.
 After the meeting, Santa and Rotarians go to sing and hand out gifts at Peninsula Services, a sheltered workshop.

 Thanks to Bremerton Rotarians, all third graders in the Bremerton School District have a scholastic dictionary to call their own.
-Marking the 11th consecutive year, Rotarians handed out a total of 434 dictionaries in October 2013 at the six elementary schools in the district, bringing the total number of dictionaries given to date to more than 5,000.
+Marking the 12th consecutive year, Rotarians handed out more than 400 dictionaries in October 2014 at the six elementary schools in the district, bringing the total number of dictionaries given to date to more than 5,000.
 The children are challenged to look up a new word every day!

 Our club hosted a group of Rotarians June 22-24, 2014 from the Somerset area of southwestern England as part of a Rotary Friendship Exchange.
 The Rotarians from England visited five clubs in District 5020, including our own.
 In September, a group of Rotarians from five District 5020 clubs visited District 1200 in England, including our treasurer, Dave Anderson and his wife Sharon.
 Several of our club members hosted the English Rotarians in their homes.
 To read a thank-you letter click on MORE below.